-Each of the Council's Directorate develop annual business plans in consultation with operations managers.
+Each of the Council's Directorate develop annual business plans in consultation with Heads of Service.
 Plans focus on contributions to the Corporate Plan, performance, key activities for the coming year, challenges/risks covering changes affecting the service group and service group finance/budget.

-Operations managers develop operational plans which set out their key service aims for the coming year together with risk, performance management and finance/budget associated with the delivery of their service.
+Heads of Service develop operational plans which set out their key service aims for the coming year together with risk, performance management and finance/budget associated with the delivery of their service.